-The North side approach is significantly more challenging and therefore gets only a few climbers each year.
+The North side approach to Mount Elbrus is significantly more challenging and, therefore, gets only a few climbers each year.

 Unlike the south side, there are no cable cars or chairlifts on the North side.
 You will therefore need to carry all your gear from base camp, which is situated at about 8,200 feet.

 The route includes a glacier crossing where crevasses are a risk.
 If you decide to do this route option it is important that you and your group have some experience with crevasse rescue and are comfortable using short-rope techniques.